On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

-All of the relations in the \declare language are interpreted globally~\cite{DBLP:conf/bpm/AlmanCMMA21}, meaning that a relation must hold over the entire sequence of executed activities, i.e., over the entire trace.
-For example, \constraint{Not Co-Existence}(\activity{A}, \activity{B}), which is used in~\cite{DBLP:conf/pmai/AlmanCGMM24} to identify exclusive choice constructs, means that the entire trace can only contain \activity{A} or \activity{B}, or neither, but never both.
-If some activities can be repeated, for example, if there is an loop that allows an exclusive choice to be made multiple times, then a \constraint{Not Co-Existence} relation would cause a dependency between the loop iterations, such that, the activity, which was chosen in the first first loop iteration, must also be chosen in all the following iterations.
-This was not an issue in~\cite{DBLP:conf/pmai/AlmanCGMM24} due to the aforementioned assumption of no repetitions, but that is a significant limitation in practice.
+All constraints of the \declare language are interpreted globally~\cite{DBLP:conf/bpm/AlmanCMMA21}, meaning that a constraint must hold over the entire sequence of executed activities, i.e., over the entire (global) trace.
+For example, \constraint{Not Co-Existence}(\activity{A}, \activity{B}), which may seem like a natural fit for detecting exclusive choices, means that the entire trace can only contain \activity{A} or \activity{B}, or neither, but never both.
+If there are repeatable behaviors, for example, a loop that allows an exclusive choice to be made multiple times, then a \constraint{Not Co-Existence} constraint would hold (over the entire trace) only if there is a dependency between the loop iterations, such that the activity, which was chosen in the first loop iteration, must also be chosen in all the following iterations.
+In general, declarative handling of repetitions, at least in case of \declare, is not analogous to the handling of repetitions in common procedural process modeling languages, motivating the analysis and the extensions presented in the following sub-sections.